Rolex Submariner 5513 'Maxi dial MK2'Sold

 While we love all vintage Submariners, there is a truly iconic one: the reference 5513.
 With its timeless tool watch aesthetics, robust design, and impressive 27-year production run, it's a bonafide Rolex legend.

 This 5513 from 1979 sports a lovely matte black dial with the iconic painted tritium markers.
-The dial is in excellent condition and the tritium markers have turned into a lovely warm and creamy color over time, which perfectly matches the tritium in the pearl and the 18k white gold hand set.
+The dial is in excellent condition and the tritium markers have turned into a lovely eggshell color over time, which perfectly matches the tritium in the pearl and the 18k white gold hand set.
 Unlike later Submariners (or its sister references, the 5512 and 1680), the 5513 features only two lines of text at the top half and two lines of text at the lower half of the dial giving the watch a wonderful clean and understated look.

 This 5513 is not too much, not too little: just perfect for a tool watch.
 Some old serviced history is included with the watch as well.

 In 1953, Rolex introduced one of the world’s first wrist watches geared specifically towards divers: the Submariner.
 Rolex had to confront a number of challenges when designing its first dive watch.
 The watch obviously had to withstand significant amounts of pressure and had to accurately measure time spent underwater, which the first Submariner achieved by featuring a 330ft/100m depth rating and a rotating diving bezel.
 It also had to be easily legible in conditions of reduced visibility yet aesthetically pleasing.
 Hence, the Sub’s iconic large white tritium hour markers and Mercedes hands set against a contrasting black dial.
 The Submariner is the most iconic and desirable luxury watch of all time and has been adopted by luminaries such as Jacques Cousteau, Che Guevara, and none other than James Bond.
 Our favorite Bond, Sean Connery, wore a big crown Sub in the 1962 classic ‘Dr. No’.
 The watch was also featured in ‘Goldfinger’ and ‘Thunderball’.